New: Supaflow Claude Plugin -- let Claude create, edit, and monitor your data pipelines. Try the plugin

 Handling units and containers.

-Cost remarks and notes.
+Cost qualifiers, references, remarks, and notes.

-Reference Tables
+Reference Data

 Reason codes for inventory and cost adjustments.